 Ashikaga shogunate

-the military Ashikaga Takauji (1305 – 1358) tried to help Go-Daigo regain his throne only to later betray him and, after being named the new shogun, start the Ashikaga Shogunate, the second shogunate.
+The military Ashikaga Takauji (1305 – 1358) tried to help Go-Daigo recover his throne only to later betray him and, after being appointed the new shogun, initiate the Ashikaga Shogunate, the second shogunate.

 During the Ashikaga Period, Japan maintained political and commercial relations with Korea and China.